California's April jobless rate higher than Great Recession

 Hern said she has resisted checking how much she owes: “It’s one of those things where I’ve stopped looking because it makes you kind of sick to your stomach.”

 Even when people are approved for unemployment payments, they are often delayed by more than a month.
-Mia Foster said she had to wait five weeks to receive the money and was forced to ration food for her and her children during the wait.
+Mia Foster, 37 and from the Sacramento suburb of Elk Grove, said she had to wait five weeks to receive the money and was forced to ration food for her and her children during the wait.

-"After a week or two you really, it does kind of take a toll on you mentally,” Foster said.
+“After a week or two ... it does kind of take a toll on you mentally,” said Foster, who was furloughed in March from her job providing IT services for health clinics.

-State lawmakers vented their constituents’ frustration to Hilliard during a public hearing on Thursday.
+State lawmakers vented their constituents’ frustration to employment department director Sharon Hilliard during a public hearing on Thursday.

 “I get that there is an unprecedented workload, but I believe government can do better and it has to do better at this time,” said Assemblyman David Chiu, a Democrat from San Francisco.
 “We have never heard the type of suffering that people are experiencing right now.”